jradtilbrook/linkedlist/README.md

 # Linked List
 A linked list library written in `C` adhering to C89.
+This library prioritises readability over efficiency and aims to be as easy to use and as transparent as possible.

 ## Functionality
 This linked list library aims to provide the following functionality: